h5p/h5p-cli/readme.md

 Once finished, the export command outputs the location of the resulting file.
 11. When viewing content types you can create and switch between resume sessions.
 A resume session allows you to save the state of the content type that supports it so that it will be the same on reload.
 You can create a new session by clicking on the "new session" button and entering a new name for it.
 To switch between existing sessions simply choose the one you want from the dropdown.
+Choose the "null" session to not save states.
 12. To stop auto reloading the view page on library file changes set `files.watch` to `false` in `config.json`.
 13. Run `node cli.js utils help` to get a list of utility commands.
 Each utility command can then be run via `node cli.js utils <cmd> [<args>...]`.